 Reduction in network hop compared to installing Db2 Bridge on an intermediate machine that reduces the network bandwidth to half.

-It has minimal impact on the source machine allowing the business-critical applications to continue operating with little to no disruption.
+It has minimal impact on the source machine, allowing the business-critical applications to continue operating with little to no disruption.

 Newer hardware like the P10 PCR comes with fast storage that can be useful if Db2 Bridge needs to use the disk as part of data unload